meneguinha/SimpleCut/README.md

 You just need to edit the code to change filename, starting time and end time.

 You can add your own logo, by creating it on any software whit transparent background.

+There are 2 codes.

+yt-dl_and_clip --> Download YouTube Video and clip clip --> Just clip